Now that you have your Banff itinerary ready, it’s time to get packing.

 Clothing to pack for Banff in winter

 The secret here is – layers and Merino wool.
 Layers provide extra protection when you can either wear the clothing or put it in a backpack during activities where you might sweat.
-First, you wear a base layer, then a sweater or fleece and top it off with winter jacket.
+First, you wear a base layer, then a sweater or fleece and top it off with a winter jacket.

 Clothing from Merino wool provides excellent temperature regulation, a nice cozy feeling for the skin and the massive advantage of being odourless.